-Norfolk Southern Railway Company engages in the transportation of freight by rail.
+Southern Railway Co.
+Mobile & Ohio RR Co. is engaged in the transportation of freight by rail.
 Its lines carry raw materials, intermediate products, and finished goods in the southeast, east, and midwest to and from the rest of the United States and parts of Canada.
-It also transports overseas freight through several Atlantic and Gulf Coast ports.
-Norfolk Southern Railway Company was formerly known as Southern Railway Company and changed its name to Norfolk Southern Railway Company in December 1990.
+The company also transports overseas freight through several Atlantic and Gulf Coast ports.
+It was formerly known as Norfolk Southern Railway Company and changed its name to Southern Railway Co.
+Mobile & Ohio RR Co. in September 2014.
 The company was incorporated in 1894 and is based in Norfolk, Virginia.
-Norfolk Southern Railway Company operates as a subsidiary of Norfolk Southern Corporation.

 3 Commercial Place